-All sorts of information, including photographs and information about your child's learning. can also be found on our school website, so please look at this regularly, too at www.banksroadschool.co.uk
+All sorts of information can also be found on our school website, so please look at this regularly, too at www.banksroadschool.co.uk

-Letters and information may be sent home as paper copies and will be put into your child's book bag, so please check it regularly.
-Friday newsletters give predominantly whole school information, including dates for diaries.
-Class teachers send home a half termly newsletter to let you know any important dates and outlines the learning for the half term.
+Letters and information may be sent home as paper copies and will be put into your child's reading folder, so please check it regularly.
+The Friday newsletters give predominantly whole school information, including dates for diaries.
+Class teachers will send home a half termly newsletter that lets you know of any important dates and outlines the learning for the half term.
+Please also check the school website regularly as this is updated with photographs and information about your child's learning.